 Creating even a basic website involves a great deal of planning and discovery before any design or development can begin.
-These initial planning and strategy phases allow the web team to uncover your needs, brand information, audience demographics and the core purpose of the site in order to build a solid foundation upon which the site’s “look and feel” (colors and fonts) can be applied.
+These initial website planning and strategy phases allow the team to uncover your needs, brand information, audience demographics and the core purpose of the site in order to build a solid foundation upon which the site’s “look and feel” (colors and fonts) can be applied.

 The discovery phase allows the website/marketing team to ask the client a myriad of questions to determine the needs the site addresses, the problems it solves and the functionality it must possess.
 These may include:

 What is the purpose of the website?

 Will the site’s primary goal be to develop a list of qualified leads, to sell products, to provide resources or to strengthen brand awareness?
 If the goal is to develop leads, we would discuss how to create a website that is focused on lead generation and marketing automation and identify any third-party software that might be needed, such as an email service provider like Mailchimp or a marketing automation system like Hubspot.
 If the primary goal is to sell products online, this website planning discussion would include e-commerce and shopping cart systems, as well as discussion of payment processors and site security.
 We would also investigate the products themselves, such as number of products and variations.

 Who is the audience?